martinkersner/seoul-artificial-intelligence-meetup/docs/_posts/2018-02-06-keras-and-tensorboard.md

 ```

 ## Rename training and validation metrics in Tensorboard
-To update remaining metrics, we have to add another metrics placeholders and feed current metric values at the end of every epoch.
+To update remaining metrics, we have to add another metric placeholders and feed current metric values at the end of every epoch.

-Below you can find full example of custom Tensorboard class that is supported with Keras.
+Below you can find full example of custom Tensorboard class that is supported by Keras.

 ```python
 class TensorboardKeras(object):